coffee4craig/coffee-4-craig-website/src/pages/contact-us/index.md

         I've come across someone homeless, is there anywhere I can send them for help?
     - description: >-
-        In short, no. The ABEN, A bed every night, does not charge anyone to stay there.
+        In short, no. The ABEN (A Bed Every Night), does not charge anyone to stay there.

         The emergency cold weather shelters do not charge.
 The supported accommodation do not charge.
 Most hostels, hotels, B&Bs and guest houses require ID and most people we work with do not have ID.

+        Please note that certain hostels may charge a monthly surcharge.
       title: Do people have to pay for hostels?
     - description: >-
-        Yes, you can use any of the homeless services as a care of address and a post office account to have benefits paid into.
+        Yes, you can use any of the homeless services as a care-of address, as well as the Job Centre.

+        We work with the Street Engagement Hub to help guests open a bank account and obtain ID.
       title: Can you claim benefits if you're living on the streets?
   faqTitle: Frequently Asked Questions
 ---